kamilnecas/Check-URLs/README.md

 # Check-URLs
 Script checks accessibility of URLs provided by user.
+It was created on OS Windows.

 ## Input
 * URLs have to provided via txt file named "urls_input.txt" and stored in same location as script.